 Don’t miss the ornate Palatial mosque (Saray məscidi) or the Divankhana, a separate octagonal building off the main palace courtyard.
 The exact function of the divankhana is not known, but the intricacies of Islamic design represented in the window frames are very beautiful indeed.

-The Palace is open daily from 10am until 5.30pm (or 6.30 pm in summer).
-Entrance costs 15 AZN, and there’s an optional audio guide for an additional 15 AZN.
+The Palace is open daily from 10am-6pm.
+Entry costs 15 AZN, and there’s an optional audio guide for an additional 15 AZN.

-Baku’s most recognisable landmark, the Maiden Tower, has inspired many an Azeri novel, ballet and opera.
+Baku’s most recognisable landmark, the Maiden Tower, has inspired many an Azerbaijani novel, ballet and opera.
 The structure – and the origins of its name – is shrouded in mystery.

 It’s thought that the stone tower was first built by pre-Islamic Zoroastrians to serve as a fire temple and site for sky burials.
 Today, the tower houses a small museum on Baku history.
 You can climb spiral staircases all the way to the top to survey the Old City of Baku, the Bulvar, and the Caspian Sea beyond.